-Hearings shall be held at a place scheduled by the Arbitration Commissioner, unless counsel for all parties and the entire board agree otherwise.
-At least ten (10) days before the hearing, the Arbitration Commissioner shall send to the parties or their counsel written confirmation of the time and place of the hearing and the identity of the Board members.
-No hearings shall be fixed for Saturdays, legal holidays or evenings, except upon agreement by counsel for all parties and the arbitrators.
+Hearings shall be held at a place scheduled by the Commissioner, unless counsel for all parties and the entire board agree otherwise.
+At least ten (10) days before the hearing, the Arbitration Commissioner shall send to the parties or their consel written confirmation of the time and place of the hearing and the identity of the board members.
+No hearing shall be fixed for Saturdays, legal holidays or evenings, except upon agreement by counsel for all parties and the arbitrators.